jaeone94/stable-browser/README.md

 - `AuthenticationService`: Manages user authentication and secure data storage using KeychainSwift.
 - `PhotoManagementService`: Handles the storage and retrieval of images using RealmSwift.
 - `WebUIApi`: Interfaces with the Stable Diffusion web UI for AI image generation tasks.

+## Beta Test
+Public beta test link: [https://testflight.apple.com/join/5R8Z9JyS](https://testflight.apple.com/join/5R8Z9JyS)
+You can access this link to try out new features under development.
+We are looking forward to your feedback on improvements.

+## Contribution
+If you wish to contribute to this app, please feel free to submit pull requests or issues.
+We welcome and appreciate your contributions.

 ## License
 This project is licensed under the MIT License.